 Earning a Master’s Degree or Post-Bachelor’s Certificate in Cybersecurity in Oregon

-Through a master’s degree or graduate certificate program in cybersecurity students will learn how to architect secure systems and monitor security threats, proactively implement defense strategies, mine and interpret data, and provide risk assessments.
+Those master’s degree or graduate certificate programs teach students how to architect secure systems and monitor security threats, proactively implement defense strategies, mine and interpret data, and provide risk assessments.

 Admissions requirements and prerequisites for graduate-level cybersecurity programs usually include: